larseggert/moderation/draft-ecahc-moderation.md

 selected for the IESG or IAB, they SHOULD step down from the moderator team soon after.

+{:aside}
+> TODO: Decide whether Trustees, IETF LLC Directors, LLC staff and/or
+> LLC contractors should be excluded from serving on the moderator
+> team.
+(They are not in the appeals' path like IESG and IAB members,
+> but some might see a conflict of interest?)

 ## Appeals {#appeals}

 Because the moderator team serves at the discretion of the IETF Chair,